-Patients with Medicare or any other payer are only required to obtain a prior authorization if Medicare or the primary carrier did not make a payment, or the service is considered not covered.
+Patients with Medicare or any other payer are only required to obtain a prior authorization if Medicare or the primary carrier denied the service, or the service is considered not covered.

-SCDHHS will require prior authorization for rehabilitative therapy for children.
-The checkpoint will apply to private rehabilitative providers as well as to those performed in the OP hospital clinic.
-Requests for therapy services for all children that exceed the checkpoints for combined rehabilitative therapy services (105 hours or 420 units must be submitted to QIO for authorization).
-QIO will use InterQual's OP Rehabilitation criteria for medical necessity determinations.
-Requests for therapy services may be submitted by the PCP, NP, PA, physical, occupational or speech therapist but must follow the guidelines outlined in the Private Rehabilitative Therapy and Audiological Services Provider Manual.
+SCDHHS will require prior authorization for rehabilitative therapy treatment for children when the combined allowed 420 units have been met.
+The accumulative units will apply to any rehabilitative therapy treatment delivered to a patient either in a practice setting or in an OP hospital clinic.

+Requests for therapy services for children that exceed the combined 420 units of rehabilitative therapy treatment services, must be submitted to QIO for authorization.
+The QIO will use InterQual's OP Rehabilitation criteria for medical necessity determinations.
+Requests for therapy services may be submitted by the PCP, NP, PA, physical, occupational or speech therapist. but must follow the guidelines outlined in the Rehabilitative Therapy and Audiological Services Provider Manual.

-Prior Authorization for Mammaplasty and Mastectomy and Reconstructive ProceduresReduction mammaplasty and gynecomastia, mastectomy procedures must be preauthorized by QIO using InterQual criteria.
+Prior Authorization for Mammaplasty and Mastectomy and Reconstructive Procedures

+Reduction mammaplasty and gynecomastia, mastectomy procedures must be preauthorized by QIO using InterQual criteria.
 A Request for Prior Approval Form must be used when submitting a request for these services.
 A sample copy of the Request for Prior Approval Form can be found in the Forms section of the provider portal.
 The attending physician shall obtain prior authorization and submit all necessary documentation to QIO.